RodrigoPalazon/rodrigo_website/README.md

 -   #### First Time Visitor Goals

-   1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Rodrigo Palazon,  whom the portfolio is about and his capabilities.
+   1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Rodrigo Palazon,  whom the portfolio is about, and his capabilities.

       1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page and/or content of their choice about Rodrigo Palazon.
-      2. The main page is divided in three parts, being they a Summary CV, Portfolio, and Certificates (Navigation Bar and Footer not considered in this context).
+      2. The main page is divided into three parts, being a Summary CV, Portfolio, and Certificates (Navigation Bar and Footer not considered in this context).
       3. The user has two options, click on the Navigation Bar or scroll down, both of which will lead to the same place, to know more about Rodrigo Palazon as a programmer.

    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

       1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page or content they will end up at clearly.
+At the top of each page, there is a clean navigation bar, each link describes what the page or content they will end up at clearly.
       2. At the top of the main page and the "My Full CV" page there is a fixed top navigation bar to ensure the user always has somewhere to go and does not feel trapped as they get to the bottom of the page.
-      3. On the "My Full CV" Page, the options in the navigation bar changes, making easier for the user to navigate on this page.
+      3. On the "My Full CV" Page, the options in the navigation bar change, making it easier for the user to navigate on this page.

-   3. As a First Time Visitor, I want to look for different projects created and developed by Rodrigo Palazon , his portfolio, its source code, and see if they are trusted, clean and organized.
+   3. As a First Time Visitor, I want to look for different projects created and developed by Rodrigo Palazon, his portfolio, its source code and see if they are trusted, cleaned, and organized.

       1. Once the new visitor has read the Summary CV, they will notice the Portfolio and Certificates sections below.
       2. At the top of any page, the user is able to click on the logo, which will be directing him straight to the top of the Home page.